Saprebleu/Ray_Tracing/README.md

 <h2>Find figures' volumes</h2>
-From a text file (given as parameter), the program generates images, using the minilibX library : "MiniLibX is a tiny graphics library which allows you to do the most basic things for rendering something in screens" : in some, the program decides where to place pixels of a certain colour on the screen.
+From a text file (given as parameter), the program generates images, using the minilibX library (42's graphics library):
+"MiniLibX is a tiny graphics
+library which allows you to do the most basic things for rendering something in screens".
+In some, the program decides where to place pixels of a certain colour on the screen.
 To do this, it takes into account the information given by the parameters, and uses formulas for geometric figures in 3D space